 The electrical system in your home operates just like a human body.
 Like veins and arteries carry blood to organs and limbs, circuits and wires carry electricity throughout the home.
 Blood keeps our bodies alive; electricity keeps our homes running.
 The heart must be healthy in order for blood to travel around the body; the electrical panel of our home must operate properly for electricity to flow safely throughout the home.
 To enjoy the comforts of television, computers and refrigerators (to name a few), we must maintain a properly functioning electrical panel.

-Let’s take a look at some unsafe panels that can be found in older homes in the South Bay area of Los Angeles.
+Let’s take a look at some unsafe panels that can be found in homes, especially in older parts of Los Angeles and Orange County.
 Whether recalled or outdated, these panels require immediate attention: